History of Dan Campbell in Timeline

 1999: Drafted by the New York Giants

-In 1999, Dan Campbell was drafted by the New York Giants in the third round.
+In 1999, Dan Campbell was selected by the New York Giants in the third round of the NFL draft.

-During the season, the Lions recorded the 4th highest point differential since 2000 at 222.
+During the 2023 season, The Lions recorded the 4th highest point differential since 2000.

 2001: Regular Starting Tight End

-In 2001, Dan Campbell became the New York Giants' regular starting tight end, primarily used as a blocking tight end.
+In 2001, Dan Campbell became the New York Giants' regular starting tight end after passing Howard Cross on the depth chart and was mainly used as a blocking tight end.

-In 2006, Dan Campbell reached career-highs, including the most touchdowns by a Lions tight end since 2001.
+In 2006, Dan Campbell posted career-highs, the most by a Lions tight end since 2001.

 2003: Signed with the Dallas Cowboys

-In 2003, Dan Campbell signed with the Dallas Cowboys as a free agent and became a team leader, mentoring Jason Witten.
+In 2003, Dan Campbell signed with the Dallas Cowboys as a free agent and became a team leader, serving as a mentor and key blocker.

 2004: Injured Reserve